Ray Mercer with dance students at an Audition Techniques workshop at the Holland Center

 Now based in New York, Mercer has been performing with Disney's THE LION KING on Broadway for 18 years.
 He's worked with several companies across the country including Philadanco, New Jersey Ballet, Dallas Black Dance Theatre and more.
 He's also a resident choreographer for the Ailey/Fordham BFA Program and has won several awards including a Joffrey Ballet Choreographers of Color Award.

-This week, he stopped by the Holland Center and middle schools across the metro to teach students choreography from Disney's THE LION KING.
+Last month, he stopped by the Holland Center and middle schools across the metro to teach students choreography from Disney's THE LION KING.
 At the Holland Center, he led two more advanced workshops for local dancers in the community.

 We caught up with Mercer in the halls where it all began, his childhood middle school - Monroe.
 Get to know him and learn why he feels it's important to give back to the community that nurtured his passion for dance.